ZK Rollup

 A ZK (Zero-Knowledge) rollup is a Layer 2 scaling solution that uses validity proofs (zero-knowledge proofs) to prove the correctness of off-chain computations to Ethereum L1.
 Unlike Optimistic rollups that assume validity, ZK rollups cryptographically prove every batch is correct, enabling faster finality without challenge periods.

-ZK rollups leverage advanced cryptography (ZK-SNARKs, ZK-STARKs) to generate compact proofs that can verify thousands of transactions in a single L1 transaction.
-This enables 100-1000x scalability improvements while maintaining Ethereum's security guarantees.
-As ZK technology matures, ZK rollups are increasingly seen as the long-term endgame for Ethereum scaling.
+ZK rollups use advanced cryptography (ZK-SNARKs, ZK-STARKs) to generate compact proofs that can verify thousands of transactions in a single L1 transaction.
+As ZK technology matures, ZK rollups are increasingly seen as a long-term solution for Ethereum scaling.

 How ZK Rollups Work